Skip to content

 ```

-On every other Query Type, you first need to access the implicit field file.lists or file.tasks to check for these list item specific implicit fields:
+For every other Query type, you first need to access the implicit field file.lists or file.tasks to check for these list item specific implicit fields:

 ```dataview